deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 "We were told there'd be a house.
 Dad was pretty spare on the details."
 Adam admitted.

 "Not just any house, you two are getting your own!"
 Sara said.
-"You're so lucky, I have to stay with Mum and Dad and Jack.”
+"You're so lucky, I have to stay with Mum and Dad and Jack."

 "Our own place?
 Like, just us?
 I figured we'd be staying with Gabriel..."
 Ava glanced back down the road to where Arés senior was still meet-and-greeting with, presumably, the colony's most important people.
 He'd sunk gratefully onto a camp stool while he talked.

 "Oh, he's up on Palace Rise."
 Sara said, pointing toward the half-rebuilt palace.
 "All the admin people live up there.
-You're down here on Delaney Row, near the school.”
+You're down here on Delaney Row, near the school."

 "Delaney Row?"
 Ava asked.

 "You've got street names already?"
 Adam followed up.

 "Yeah!"
 Sara said.
 "Jen Delaney was the first governor here.
 She handed it over to Sir Jerry and left.
-I heard the soldiers talking about her, they all think she's really badass and they say she can shoot a gun really accurately and she told them all off one time because they saw her naked and were staring but she didn't care, so they voted to name one of the housing zones after her.”
+I heard the soldiers talking about her, they all think she's really badass and they say she can shoot a gun really accurately and she told them all off one time because they saw her naked and were staring but she didn't care, so they voted to name one of the housing zones after her."

 "Voted where?"
 Adam asked her.

 "The Thing."

-"Like... council, senate?"
+"Like...council, senate?"

 "No, the *Thing.* It's an old word, I think Norse?
 You know, Vikings?
 It's like, the whole town getting together to talk and vote.
 Sir Jerry says it's the best kind of democracy for right now because we're still so small."

 Sara clearly had an enthusiasm for sharing knowledge that was the hallmark of a born journalist, coupled to the motor mouth of a born irritant.
 "One of the sessions, we voted on what to call everything.
-So we've got Palace Rise, Delaney Row, Crash Avenue, Camp Uplift---that's the army, you'll like them, they're really tidy...uh, cool--- we've not got names right down to streets yet because there's not really any streets and... oh, we're here."
+So we've got Palace Rise, Delaney Row, Crash Avenue, Camp Uplift---that's the army, you'll like them, they're really tidy...uh, cool--- we've not got names right down to streets yet because there's not really any streets and...oh, we're here."

 Adam and Ava's house turned out to be tiny.
 In fact, it could have fit comfortably inside a large room.
 Inside, though, it turned out to be pure efficient space.
 It had everything---The living room doubled as a kitchen, complete with cooker, dishwasher and washer/dryer (though these both had signs on them warning that they weren't yet working), a folding-out dining table that recessed cleverly into the floor when not in use, and a fridge.
 The bed was up a short, extremely steep flight of stairs that doubled as storage, and below it were the bathroom, complete with a shower and bath, and even a spare room.
 The whole thing couldn't have been more than twenty feet long, and even included a porch.

 "They've still not got the town water set up yet," Sara continued "but there's, like, a collector on the roof for rainwater, that should keep you going until that happens.
 Dad says it's really clean because Cimbrean is a class Four world, so apparently you can drink right out of the stream if you want, but he said it's still not a great idea to do that just in case, so the collector purifies the rainwater, and you've got a little water heater.
 It's really cool, it only rains at night here, you get to listen to rain on the roof every night.
-It's amazing.”
+It's amazing."

 She paused for breath, then seemed to recall the principle of letting other people get a word in sideways.
 "What do you think?"

 Ava just looked at Adam, who was gazing around with one of only a few genuine smiles she had seen on him in months.
-"I think... wow.
+"I think...wow.
 I think wow."
 He said.
 Ava nodded, pleased that he was so pleased.

 Sara just beamed, then seemed to remember something.
 "Oh, yeah, I made you a welcome gift!"